Both the paid and free services from ProtonVPN are top-notch, making it one of the best VPN providers you can choose.

 While it’s great having unlimited bandwidth for a free VPN, you are limited to just three endpoints.

-ProtonVPN has an outstanding unlimited-bandwidth free tier, and a good-value, but slightly confusing, range of paid-for tiers.
-It’s packed with features and provides clients and configuration instructions for a wide range of devices and operating systems.
+ProtonVPN has an outstanding unlimited-bandwidth free tier and an excellent paid-for tier.
+It’s packed with features and provides clients and configuration instructions for a wide range of devices and operating systems, although I’d like to see WireGuard support rolled out to the Linux client.
+Currently, you’ll need to set it up manually with a configuration file supplied by ProtonVPN.

-If you’re looking for the best free VPN, ProtonVPN is definitely the one to get, and its entry-level paid subscriptions are also competitively priced.
+If you’re looking for the best free VPN, ProtonVPN is definitely the one to get.
+Its paid subscription is among the more expensive, but it certainly does a lot.

 How we test